 So that's literally the icing on the cake!
 I hope you found this useful and please do get in touch if you have any questions.
 Sophie x

-Photographs from our wedding all by Sara Dalrymple and all other Studio Sophie stationery shot by Carmel King.
+Photographs from our wedding by Sara Dalrymple.
+All other images by Carmel King.